Amsoil vs Mobil 1

 If You Think Your Oil Is So Good… Think Again!

 Group II and Group III Base Oil stocks derived from petroleum oil are much cheaper.
-Since the oil companies will not tell you what “Base Oil” they’re using…I had to research whatWikipediaand “American Petroleum Institute” had to say.
+Since the oil companies will not tell you what “Base Oil” they’re using…I had to research whatWikipediaand “The American Petroleum Institute” had to say.

 Molecules In Your Oil…Can They Take The Heat?

 Here’s an illustration of the molecular structure of Group II & III base oil.
 Fill a barrel with all different sizes of balls…basketball…baseball…softball…golfball…tennis ball…football.
-Then try and reach to the bottom of the barrel.
+Then try and reach the bottom of the barrel.
 There’s less consistency in the molecular structure of the oil.

 When the oil heats up…all these different sizes of molecules can’t possibly work together to lubricate the metal surface efficiently…eventually exhausting themselves…breaking down and having to be disposed of…or the oil changed more often.